FortiShield/MergeMate/docs/docs/usage-guide/additional_configurations.md

 ## Ignoring files from analysis

-In some cases, you may want to exclude specific files or directories from the analysis performed by CodiumAI MergeMate.
+In some cases, you may want to exclude specific files or directories from the analysis performed by KhulnaSoft MergeMate.
 This can be useful, for example, when you have files that are generated automatically or files that shouldn't be reviewed, like vendored code.

 To ignore files or directories, edit the **[ignore.toml](https://github.com/Khulnasoft/mergemate/blob/main/mergemate/settings/ignore.toml)** configuration file.
 This setting also exposes the following environment variables: